Dual Diagnosis Treatment in Arlington County, VA

 Phoenix Houses Of The Mid Atlantic Phoenix House Womens Center

-Phoenix Houses Of The Mid Atlantic Phoenix House Womens Center is a dual-diagnosis treatment center in Arlington County, VA that provides treatment services for mental health and substance use disorders that include bipolar disorder as well as paranoid personality disorder.
+Phoenix Houses Of The Mid Atlantic Phoenix House Womens Center is a dual-diagnosis treatment center in Arlington County, VA that offers treatment for substance use and mental health disorders that include bipolar disorder as well as anorexia.

 Address: 200 North Glebe Road, Arlington, VA 22203 in Arlington County